eckartbindewald/disfold/README.md

-## disfold: Analysis and Prediction of Disordered Regions in Proteins
+## Analysis and Prediction of Disordered Regions in Proteins

 ## Overview
 `disfold` is an R package designed for the analysis of disordered (unstructured) regions in proteins.
 It provides tools to annotate and predict these regions by leveraging various datasets, including those from DisProt.
-The package uniquely integrates protein structure prediction confidence values, hypothesizing that unstructured regions correlate with lower protein folding confidence scores.
+The package integrates protein structure prediction confidence values, hypothesizing that unstructured regions correlate with lower protein folding confidence scores.

+The underlying used data set contains annotations of disordered regions in terms of Uniprot protein accession numbers.
+It was downloaded from disprot (<https://disprot.org>) [1].

+The included R-markdown file is just a "writing prompt" in the sense that it helps to get some initial data loaded combined with some basic visualization.
+But much more could be done!

+[1] DisProt in 2024: improving function annotation of intrinsically disordered proteins Aspromonte MC, Nugnes MV, Quaglia F, Bouharoua A, DisProt Consortium, Tosatto SCE and Piovesan D (2023) Nucleic Acids Research, Database Issue

 ## Installation

 You can install the development version of `disfold` from [GitHub](https://github.com/yourusername/disfold) with:

 ```r